vanam52923/MineSweeper/readme.md

 javac -cp "libs/*" -d bin src/com/game/*.java

+For the sake of simplicty have bundled all the needed jars in libs.zip folder.
+I have not included pom.xml intentioanlly for sake of simplicity.

 libs.zip contains any required .jar libraries(Java and Junit 5.8.1)

 Compiled .class files go to the bin/ folder.